 Incorporate mindfulness techniques into your daily routine by paying more attention to your present situation, concentrating on your breathing, and gently resetting your attention when your mind wanders.

 Summary Practicing mindfulness techniques has been

 associated with increased memory performance.
 Mindfulness is also linked to

 Consuming too many alcoholic beverages can be detrimental to your health in many ways and can negatively impact your memory.

 Binge drinking is a pattern of drinking that raises your blood alcohol levels to 0.08 grams per ml or above.
 Studies have shown it alters the brain and results in memory deficits.

-While having a drink or two now and then is perfectly healthy, avoiding excessive alcohol intake is a smart way to protect your memory.
+While having a drink or two now and then is likely OK, avoiding excessive alcohol intake is a smart way to protect your memory.

 Summary Alcohol has neurotoxic effects on the brain,

 including reducing memory performance.
-Occasional moderate drinking isn’t an
+Occasional moderate drinking is typically not an

 issue, but binge drinking can damage your hippocampus, a key area of your brain